Habibkhan07/CV_Project/README.md

 * Image Rotation Pre-process the image by rotating it by 0° or 270°.
 * Side-by-Side Comparison: View the original image and the processed, edge-detected image concurrently.

+Instrcution to use Confiq.toml File

+you need to define a path  .streamlit/config.toml

+Then you need to run the command

+streamlit run main.py

+this will automatically read the config file

  Setup and Installation

 To run this application locally, you need to have Python installed on your system.